 What do I do after booking?

 Make sure our technicians can reach your attic area, and provide them with any information they need.
 It’s best to know everything you can about your attic and insulation history.
 Then, sit back and relax!
 Let us handle it.
+If you are a homeowner in the Triad and looking for help with animals in your attic we can help!

 If you come into contact with a wild animal, the first step is always to contact your local wildlife service to remove the animal from the area or premises in a safe manner.
 Critter Control of the Triad uses responsible methods to remove all unwanted animals off of public and private property.
 In Greensboro, Winston-Salem, High Point and the Triad area, the most common issues with wildlife involve bats, squirrels, raccoons, opossums, birds, mice, rats, fox, woodchucks and insects like hornets and wasps.